Mother Love Bone: History

 Mother Love Bone was established in 1987 by ex-Green River members Jeff Ament (bass) and Stone Gossard (guitars), in addition to ex-Malfunkshun members Andrew Wood (vocals) and Regan Hagar (drums).
 The group was formed in 1987 out of the cover band Lords of the Wasteland which featured Wood, Gossard, Ament, and Hagar.
 By early 1988, the band added another ex-Green River member to the lineup, Bruce Fairweather (guitars).
 Around the same time, Hagar was replaced on drums by ex-Ten Minute Warning member Greg Gilmore; thus, the band changed their name to Mother Love Bone.

 The stabilized lineup quickly set about recording and playing shows, and by late 1988 had become one of Seattle's more promising bands.
 Wood's exuberant on-stage personality, outlandish clothes, and dreamy lyrics helped bring attention to the band.
 Years later in the 1996 grunge documentary Hype!, Seattle engineer Jack Endino called Wood "the only stand-up comedian frontman in Seattle", a reference to Wood's playful style of interacting with fans.

-From May 1988 the band were pursued by various major labels, including Captol, Atlantic, Geffen, and A&M, with Geffen Records being the frontrunner to sign the band by July 1988.
+From May 1988 the band were pursued by various major labels, including Capitol, Atlantic, Geffen, and A&M, with Geffen being the frontrunner to sign the band by July 1988.
 However, the band eventually signed to the PolyGram subsidiary Polydor in November 1988, and recorded their debut EP.
 As part of their contract, PolyGram created the Stardog Records imprint exclusively for the band.
 In March 1989, the group issued its debut EP Shine, becoming the first of the new crop of Seattle bands to have a release on a major label.
 The record sold well and rapidly increased the profile of the band.
 It was stated that "the record contributed to the buzz about the Seattle music scene."

 In late 1989 the band entered a studio in Sausalito, California to record their debut album Apple.
 Despite some initial difficulties, the record was on time for its projected March 1990 release.
 Only days before Apple was slated to be released, Wood, who had a long history with drug problems, overdosed on heroin.
 Unresponsive and without signs of brain activity, he was in the hospital on life support for two days to allow friends and family to say goodbye.
 Wood's death effectively brought the group to an end.
 The album would see release later that year on July 19, 1990.
 Kim Neely of Rolling Stone said that the album "succeeds where countless other hard rock albums have failed, capturing the essence of what made Zep immortal – dynamics, kids! – and giving it a unique Nineties spin."
 Apple eventually peaked at No. 34 on Billboard's Top Heatseekers chart in 1992.